WaveCE29/WaveCE29/README.md

 ## :sassy_man:  About me
 - 👨🏽‍💻 I currently work as a Software Engineer.
-- 💻 My main duties involve backend development and mobile application development.
+- 💻 My main duties are backend development and mobile application development.
 - :school: I graduated with a bachelor's degree in Computer Engineering from King Mongkut's Institute of Technology Ladkrabang.
 - :nerd_face: Always `eager to learn new things`
 - 🌱 I’m currently learning **FastAPI** python , **GIN** , **Fiber** Golang